 TREATING PRESBYOPIA

 The same type of procedure can be used to treat presbyopia, which is a condition that reduces the eye's ability to switch from one focal point (objects at a distance) to another focal point (objects that are near).
-Eye with Cataract Presbyopia usually becomes most noticeable when an individual finds it more difficult to see or read objects that are close.
+Presbyopia usually becomes most noticeable when an individual finds it more difficult to see or read objects that are close.
 Glasses or bifocals are one solution to this problem, but for those desiring independence from glasses, removal of the eye's natural lens and replacing it with an IOL can be an attractive solution.

 Today's treatment is faster and more comfortable than ever, and millions of people worldwide are now enjoying excellent vision as a result of their surgical procedures.